TheMikal/Module_1_Challenge/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-- I wanted to clean up the code for this website to help it with being more easily found when using search engines
+- I wanted to clean up the code for this website to help it with being more easily found when using search engines and be more accessible
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - To help a struggling website fix little issues they may not have seen
 - What problem does it solve?